Locations Lutz Branch Library

 Friends of the Library

-Library service began with a bookmobile stop at the community center in 1961.
-In the late 1960s the library guild of the Lutz-Land O'Lakes Women's Club set up a temporary library in a wood frame building on U.S. Highway 41.
-One thousand volumes on home-made bookcases were available to the public.
-Volunteers staffed the building twenty hours per week.
+Library service began in 1961 when the bookmobile started making a regular stop in Lutz.
+In the late 1960s, the library guild of the Lutz-Land O'Lakes Women's Club set up a temporary library of 1,000 volumes on home-made bookcases in a building on U.S. Highway 41.
+With a staff of volunteers the library was open 20 hours per week.